Shift's first flat year

 First, as mentioned, I've evolved pricing over the years.
 Specifically with the pricing tiers.
 But also being more strict about moving Shifts through their pricing cycle.
 For example, when Laravel versions become unsupported, they move to the higher pricing tier.
 Similarly, the latest Laravel Shift is only offered for the nostalgic $9 prior to the official release.
 Then it moves to the middle pricing tier after 30 days.
 Once the version is unsupported, it moves to the highest pricing tier.

-Another pricing evolution introduced in 2025 was local pricing.
-Shift has always been a sort of relative pricing.
+Another pricing evolution made recently was local pricing.
+Shift has always had relative pricing.
 I like offering it for "20 bucks".
-But $20 might be more or less depending on where you live in the world.
+But "20 bucks" may be more or less depending on where you are in the world.
 For example, if you are in India, $20 may be a lot.
 For countries with less than 50% of the buying power of the United States, I offer purchasing power parity.

 I realized if I offer relative pricing one direction, it seems only fair to do relative pricing in the other direction.
 USD floats around the 10th highest value currency.
-There are 4 higher value currencies in large Shift markets.
+Shift has a large audience in 4 higher value currencies markets.
 For example, the British Pound (GBP) and Euro (EUR).

-So in June, I rolled out local pricing, not only for a broader purchasing power, but also relative pricing in local currencies.
+So in June 2025, I increased local pricing.
+Not only broadening purchasing power, but also introducing relative pricing in local currencies.
 I also enabled adaptive pricing.
 This was a one-click setting in Stripe which allows customers to pay in their local currency.
-It also unlocks more payment methods based on locale.
+This unlocks more payment methods based on locale, and avoids currency conversion fees.

-In the end, this change benefits both side.
-Shift makes a bit more from markets where their currency is higher than the dollar.
+In the end, this change benefits both sides.
+Shift makes a bit more from markets where their currency is higher than USD.
 But customers also have more payment options.
-Plus, paying in their local currency pay avoid currency conversion fees.
+Plus, paying in their local currency avoids currency conversion fees.
 So, in some cases, the price difference is a wash.
-While a few customers inquired about the change, I only remember one real complaint.
+While a few customers inquired about the change, I only remember one complaint.
 To me that's proof Shift remains an incredible value.

 Another level I continued to pull in 2025 was culling Shift's additional services.
 Over the years I have tried to broaden Shift's offering into other categories - PHP, Tailwind, Pest.
 None of these really increased revenue.
 Which has deterred me from trying other markets, such as Livewire.
 I think this has proven to be the right choice given most of these submarkets have their own upgrade helpers.